oasis-tcs/odata-specs/odata-protocol/0 frontmatter.md

 This prose specification is one component of a Work Product that also includes:
 * _OData Version 4.02 Part 1: Protocol_. (this document) https://docs.oasis-open.org/odata/odata/v4.02/$$$stage$$$/$$$filename$$$.html
 * _OData Version 4.02 Part 2: URL Conventions_. https://docs.oasis-open.org/odata/odata/v4.02/$$$stage$$$/odata-v4.02-csd01-part2-url-conventions.html
-* XML schemas: (list file names or directory name)
-* Other parts (list titles and/or file names)
-* `(Note: Any normative computer language definitions that are part of the Work Product, such as XML instances, schemas and Java(TM) code, including fragments of such, must be (a) well formed and valid, (b) provided in separate plain text files, (c) referenced from the Work Product; and (d) where any definition in these separate files disagrees with the definition found in the specification, the definition in the separate file prevails.
-Remove this note before submitting for publication.)`

 #### <a name="RelatedWork">Related work:</a>
 This specification replaces or supersedes: